Battle of Königsberg: Involvement of the German anti-fascists

 Shortly before the assault, small Combat Groups (Kampfgruppen) of the National Committee for a Free Germany (NKFD), an organization formed mostly of the German POWs in the USSR, took part in combat on the side of the Red Army.
 It was one of the small units sent for reconnaissance and infiltration of German troops and subsequent disarmament and capture of the latter, or for auxiliary combat operations.
 Throughout 1944, NKFD created commandos, and as 1945 began, it was allowed for the NKFD to form companies; members of the Combat Groups carried German weapons and were dressed in Wehrmacht uniforms.
 A number of units consisting of "graduates" of the NKFD "anti-fascist schools" attached to the Zemland Group of Forces of the Red Army were sent to Königsberg and other places of East Prussia.

 On 22 March, a company of 58 men led by Lieutenant Alfred Peter was sent to Königsberg; four other members of the NKFD were sent with the Combat Group to spread pro-Soviet and anti-fascist propaganda.
 It returned with 35 German soldiers captured including Oberleutnant Grünwald; one member of the Combat Group was killed and two more were wounded during the operation.

 General Otto Lasch described an operation conducted by one such group on 23 March in his memoir So fiel Königsberg:

 At the end of March, a large group of soldiers in German uniforms appeared at the posts of the 561st People's Grenadier Division at the Landgraben, claiming to be deserters.
 They demanded to be led to the company command post, and the guard, believing that they were deserters from captivity, showed them the way.
 When they arrived in the company commander's bunker, they suddenly pulled out their hidden submachine guns and opened fire.
 In the resulting confusion, they managed to overpower about 20 men of the weak company and escape with them across the Russian lines.
 So we had to realize to our horror that now, when we were in the heaviest battle for the East Prussian homeland, German soldiers from the Seydlitz group were fighting in the most underhanded way against their own, struggling comrades.
 We could no longer think of a useful recipe for how our own soldiers should behave in such cases.
-The fight seemed to had become pointless if Germans were now fighting against Germans.
+The fight seemed to have become pointless if Germans were now fighting against Germans.